 The implication that Helen Mar Kimball questioned Joseph’s promise of salvation is simply not true.
 Helen was talking about a completely different topic, when she said that she might not have comprehended everything she heard from Joseph.
 It is either dishonest or lazy to apply one quote to the context of the other, in this case.

 Helen was addressing an ownership dispute over some land in Nauvoo between the RLDS Church61 and the LDS church.
 Each laid claim to being the “true” church that Joseph founded.
-Joseph Smith III, son of the Mormon Founder, who had been appointed as the leader of the RLDS Church, argued that polygamy was not practiced or taught by his father, so the LDS church (which did practice polygamy) must be a different religion altogether.
+Joseph Smith III, son of the Mormon Founder and leader of the RLDS Church, argued that polygamy was not practiced or taught by his father, so the LDS church (which did practice polygamy) must be a different religion altogether.
 Joseph Smith III was wrong; Helen had first-hand knowledge of that fact.
 She knew that Joseph practiced polygamy and she knew that many people in Nauvoo were aware of it too.
-She excuses JS III a bit by essentially saying JS III can be forgiven for not noticing what was going on — he was young when all that went down — I was too — but the people who were close to the prophet won’t be convinced — they know his dad was practicing polygamy.
+She excuses JS III a bit by essentially saying, he can be forgiven for not noticing what was going on — he was young when all that went down — I was too — but the people who were close to the prophet won’t be convinced — they know his dad was practicing polygamy.

 Helen was not talking about Joseph’s promise of salvation to her and her family.
 In fact, the evidence indicates that Helen believed Joseph’s promise her entire life.